 Matcha Tea Benefits

-Matcha tea has many benefits.
-In ancient Japan, it was served to the Samurai warriors before battle because of it’s perceived strength and vitality giving qualities.
-In recent years many of these claims have been proven true.
-Camellia Sinensis, does, in fact, have detoxifying properties, as well as some weight loss properties.
+In ancient Japan, matcha tea was served to Samurai warriors before battle because of its perceived strength and vitality.
+In modern times, many of these claims have been scientifically proven true.
+Camellia Sinensis, does, in fact, have powerful detoxifying properties, as well as some weight loss properties.

 Why is Matcha Good for You?

-Matcha also has properties that can increase metabolism, thereby assisting with weight-loss efforts.
-The gentle stimulants that naturally occur provides, combined with the L-Theanine means there are no negative effects like practically every weight loss solution on the market today.
-Matcha has been shown to increase the metabolism burn fat up to about four times faster.
-This is due to the EGCG, which also impedes the body from creating new fat cells!
+Matcha has distinctive properties that increase metabolism, thereby assisting with weight-loss efforts.
+The gentle stimulants that naturally occur provides, together with the aforementioned L-Theanine means there are virtually zero negative side effects of consumption unlike other weight loss solutions offered on the market today.
+It is scientifically proven that matcha increases the body’s metabolism with the ability to burn fat up to almost four times faster that usual.
+This is due to the presence of EGCG, which also impedes the body from creating new fat cells.
+Amazing!

 Calories in Matcha Tea

 Matcha powder is extremely low in calories with less than 3 calories per gram.
 A regular serving of thin tea is typically 2 to 4 grams, so just drinking Tencha tea will cost you less than 20 calories a serve.
 Of course, matcha lattes and other drinks that are becoming popular have ingredients other than just matcha powder and water, so if you are watching your calories make sure you know what is in your drink.